akshatasProjects/JS-Algo-freeCodeCamp/JS-CalorieCounter/ReadMe.md

 The current pattern will match the exact text "hello", which is not the desired behavior.
 Instead, you want to search for +, -, or spaces.
 Replace the pattern in your regex variable with \+- to match plus and minus characters.

 - Note that you need to use the backslash \ character to escape the + symbol because it has a special meaning in regular expressions.

+---

+Step 21

+In regex, shorthand character classes allow you to match specific characters without having to write those characters in your pattern.
+Shorthand character classes are preceded with a backslash (\).

+- The character class \s will match any whitespace character.
+Add this to your regex pattern. regex= /\+-\s/

+Step 22

+Your current pattern won't work just yet. /+-\s/ looks for +, -, and a space in order.
+This would match +- hello but would not match +hello.

+To tell the pattern to match each of these characters individually, you need to turn them into a character class.

+      - This is done by wrapping the characters you want to match in brackets.
+For example, this pattern will match the characters h, e, l, or o: const regex = /[helo]/;

+- const regex = /[+-\s]/;

+Step 23

+Regex can also take specific flags to alter the pattern matching behavior.
+Flags are added after the closing /

+- The g flag, which stands for "global", will tell the pattern to continue looking after it has found a match.

+            const helloRegex = /hello/g;

+- Add the g flag to your regex pattern.

+Step 24

+JavaScript provides a .replace() method that enables you to replace characters in a string with another string.
+This method accepts two arguments.
+The first argument is the character sequence to be replaced, which can be either a string or a regex pattern.
+The second argument is the string that replaces the matched sequence.

+- Since strings are immutable, the replace method returns a new string with the replaced characters.

+- In this example, the replace method is used to replace all instances of the letter l with the number 1 in the string hello.
+  "hello".replace(/l/g, "1");

+- Use your regex to replace all instances of +, -, and a space in str with an empty string.
+Return this value.

+Step 25

+Now it is time to test out your cleanInputString function.

+Inside your cleanInputString function, add a console.log() statement with two arguments.
+The first argument should be the string "original string: " and the second argument should be the str parameter.

+Step 28
+In HTML, number inputs allow for exponential notation (such as 1e10).
+You need to filter those out.

+Start by creating a function called isInvalidInput – it should take a single str parameter.

+Step 30
+The e in a number input can also be an uppercase E. Regex has a flag for this, however – the i flag, which stands for "insensitive".

+Step 33
+There is a shorthand character class to match any digit: \d.
+Replace your [0-9] character classes with this shorthand.

+Step 34
+Strings have a .match() method, which takes a regex argument. .match() will return an array of match results – containing either the first match, or all matches if the global flag is used.

+- Return the result of calling the .match() method on str and passing your regex variable as the argument.
+You'll use this match result later on.

+Step 38
+Now you need to retrieve the value of entryDropdown.value to get the currently selected option from the dropdown.

+Step 39
+Now that you have finished testing the value of entryDropdown.value, you can remove the console.log statement.

+Your next step is to allow users to add entries to the calorie counter.
+Declare an empty function addEntry.
+This function should not take any parameters.

+tep 40
+You'll need to know which category the entry goes in.
+Thankfully, you added a dropdown for the user to select a category.

+Remember that you queried that dropdown earlier in your JavaScript and assigned it to the entryDropdown variable.
+You can use the value property to get the value of the selected option.

+---

+Note to write about Regular Expression:

+- The character class \s will match any whitespace character.
+Add this to your regex pattern. regex= /\+-\s/

+- To tell the pattern to match each of these characters individually, you need to turn them into a character class thats done by wrapping the character in brackets const regex = /[helo]/;

+- The g flag, which stands for "global", will tell the pattern to continue looking after it has found a match

+- JavaScript provides a .replace() method that enables you to replace characters in a string with another string.
+This method accepts two arguments.
+The first argument is the character sequence to be replaced, which can be either a string or a regex pattern.
+The second argument is the string that replaces the matched sequence.
+  Since strings are immutable, the replace method returns a new string with the replaced characters.

+- In HTML, number inputs allow for exponential notation (such as 1e10).
+You need to filter those out.

+- The e in a number input can also be an uppercase E. Regex has a flag for this, however – the i flag, which stands for "insensitive".

+- Number inputs only allow the e to occur between two digits.
+To match any number, you can use the character class [0-9].
+This will match any digit between 0 and 9.

+- There is a shorthand character class to match any digit: \d.
+Replace your [0-9] character classes with this shorthand.

+- The + modifier in a regex allows you to match a pattern that occurs one or more times.

+- Strings have a .match() method, which takes a regex argument. .match() will return an array of match results – containing either the first match, or all matches if the global flag is used.

+- The match method returns an array with any matches found in the string. ex: [ '1e3', index: 0, input: '1e3', groups: undefined ]
+- The match method returns null when no match is found.

+- null in JavaScript is a special primitive that represents the intentional absence of a value.
+In a boolean context, null is considered falsy which evaluates to false in a conditional statement.